With new arrest, police say they will crack Nirmala murder case soon

 “We have sent the DNA sample of Rawal for test and are awaiting the report,” said Khanal, expressing hope that the report would give us a new direction in the case.

-Two other men—Dinesh Chaudhary and Sandip Chaudhary—of Kanchanpur have also been sent to Kathmandu at the order of the police headquarters.
+Two other men—Bishal Chaudhary and Sandip Chaudhary—of Kanchanpur have also been sent to Kathmandu at the order of the police headquarters.

 “We got a call from Kathmandu to send two individuals.
 They are flying to the Capital with their relatives,” said DSP Krishna Ojha, the investigating officer, from Kanchanpur.